What are the notices of assessment from Revenue Quebec and the CRA?

 Federal and Provincial Timelines

-In general, the CRA aims to issue notices of assessment within two weeks for electronic returns and up to eight weeks for paper returns.
-These times may vary depending on the volume of returns received and the review process.
+In general, the CRA aims to issue notices of assessment within two weeks for returns filed electronically (Netfile or efile) and up to eight weeks for paper returns.
+For businesses or individuals who live outside Canada, it may take up to 16 weeks.

 For provincial assessment notices, the timelines may vary slightly depending on the province or territory of residence.
 In Quebec, Revenu Québec aims to issue notices of assessment within 14 business days for returns filed electronically.
 For returns mailed or filed on paper, the turnaround time can be as long as 4 to 6 weeks.
 As with federal returns, these times are approximate and may vary.